Panchu11/chronos/FINAL_STATUS.md

 ### What's Left:
 - ⏳ Demo video (2 hours)
-- ⏳ Frontend deployment (30 minutes)
+- ✅ Frontend deployment (COMPLETE)

 **The project is in excellent shape for hackathon submission!** 🏆